Heavenly Sword and Dragon Slaying Sabre: Synopsis

-Wuji leaves a note to Sanfeng stating the god of mercy admires him and will cure him, and then he runs away.
-Wuji prepares to die but a girl named Zhou Zhiruo saves his life.
-Zhiruo's father looks for Yuchun.
-The next day, Zhiruo's father is ambushed, captured, and taken to a market where Wuji and Zhiruo were selling oranges.
-The soldiers force Zhirou's father to tell them the whereabouts of Chang Yuchun but he tells them he does not know.
-Sanfeng arrives but Zhiruo's father dies.
-Sanfeng returns to Wudang with Zhiruo to take care of her for Wuji while Yuchun takes Wuji to see Divine Physician Hu Qingniu at the Butterfly valley, who does not want to treat Wuji's cold poison.
-He feels Wuji's pulse and changes his mind.
-Wuji studies Qingniu's books and acquires some medical skills.
+Zhang Wuji leaves a note to Zhang Sanfeng stating the god of mercy admires him and will cure him, and then he runs away.
+Zhang Wuji prepares to die but a girl named Zhou Zhiruo saves his life.
+Zhou Zhiruo's father looks for Chang Yuchun.
+The next day, Zhou Zhiruo's father is ambushed, captured, and taken to a market where Zhang Wuji and Zhou Zhiruo were selling oranges.
+The soldiers force Zhou Zhiruo's father to tell them the whereabouts of Chang Yuchun but he tells them he does not know.
+Zhang Sanfeng arrives but Zhou Zhiruo's father dies.
+Zhang Sanfeng returns to Wudang with Zhou Zhiruo to take care of her for Zhang Wuji while Chang Yuchun takes Zhang Wuji to see Hu Qingniu at the Butterfly valley, who does not want to treat Zhang Wuji's cold poison.
+He feels Zhang Wuji's pulse and changes his mind.
+Zhang Wuji studies Hu Qingniu's books and acquires some medical skills.

-Sanfeng brings Zhiruo back to Wudang but recommends she would join the Emei sect as Miejue took her in as an Emei disciple.
+Zhang Sanfeng brings Zhou Zhiruo back to Wudang but recommends she would join the Emei sect as Miejue took her in as a student.

-Miejue finds Xiaofu in the Butterfly Valley and defeats Golden Flower Granny who is trying to take Wuji and Xiaofu to Divine Snake island.
-Later, Miejue kills Xiaofu in grief with her palm strike for choosing Yang Xiao over Emei and this is witnessed by Wuji and Buhui.
-Before Xiaofu died, she asked Wuji to send Buhui to her father Yang Xiao, and then returns to Wudang.
-On the way home, Wuji rescues a monkey from some dogs and is injured.
+Miejue finds Ji Xiaofu in the Butterfly Valley and defeats Golden Flower Granny who is trying to take Zhang Wuji and Ji Xiaofu to Divine Snake island.
+Later, Miejue kills Ji Xiaofu in grief with her palm strike for choosing Yang Xiao over Emei and this is witnessed by Zhang Wuji and Yang Buhui.
+Before Ji Xiaofu died, she asked Zhang Wuji to send Yang Buhui to her father Yang Xiao, and then returns to Wudang.
+On the way home, Zhang Wuji rescues a monkey from some dogs and is injured.
 The Zhu family tricks him to reveal Xie Xun's location.
-Wuji jumps off a cliff and Mr Zhu saves him but they are trapped on a small ledge.
-Wuji crawls through a narrow tunnel and finds the Nine Yang Divine manual from a white ape and masters it.
-The Nine Yang Divine Skill allows Wuji to cure his cold poison.
+Zhang Wuji jumps off a cliff and Zhu Changling saves him but they are trapped on a small ledge.
+Zhang Wuji crawls through a narrow tunnel and finds the Nine Yang Divine manual from a white ape and masters it.
+The Nine Yang Divine Skill allows Zhang Wuji to cure his cold poison.

-Mr Zhu kicks Wuji off the ledge.
-Wuji lands in a house and breaks both legs.
-Zhu'er helps him and attacks Jiuzhen with her spider poison as a result of killing the victim.
-Emei's disciples are guests at Jiuzhen's home.
-Emei disciples capture Zhu'er and Wuji.
+Zhu Changling kicks Zhang Wuji off the ledge.
+Zhang Wuji lands in a house and breaks both legs.
+Zhu'er helps him and attacks Zhu Jiuzhen with her spider poison as a result of killing the victim.
+Emei members are guests at Zhu Jiuzhen's home.
+They capture Zhu'er and Zhang Wuji.